 statement – the phrase “in a statement” is probably always redundant; how else does anyone state anything?

-statistics – do not employ statistical terms such as mean, correlation, and distribution unless you are confident of their meaning, which is often not that given to them in everyday English – unless, of course, it is obvious from the context that you are using a term such as average in a non-technical sense.
+statistics – do not employ statistical terms such as mean, correlation, and distribution unless you are confident of their meaning – unless, of course, it is obvious from the context that you are using a term such as average in a non-technical sense.

 stepping stone